Fiat Chrysler strikes deal to produce Jeeps in China

 GAC Fiat is also considering making a Jeep uniquely designed for China, where the Italian carmaker hopes the successful sport-utility brand can help it make up lost ground behind long-established rivals.

-The deal is "the next chapter in the proper utilisation and expansion on a global scale of the Jeep brand," Fiat Chrysler chief executive Sergio Marchionne said in a statement.
+The deal is "the next chapter in the proper utilization and expansion on a global scale of the Jeep brand," Fiat Chrysler chief executive Sergio Marchionne said in a statement.

 GAC Fiat is establishing a production site in Guangzhou for the Jeep models, the statement said, without giving a cost.

-According to an application to China's National Development and Reform Commission, GAC Fiat plans to invest a total 4.7 billion yuan (449.6 million pounds) in a project in Guangzhou.
+According to an application to China's National Development and Reform Commission, GAC Fiat plans to invest a total 4.7 billion yuan ($755.8 million) in a project in Guangzhou.
 Funding will come from banks and the company's own equity capital.

 The companies did not say which models would be produced there.
 Marchionne has said the Wrangler and Grand Cherokee would not be produced in China but "anything in between is possible".
 Likely models include the Cherokee or the smaller Renegade.